WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_1.md

 Then the LORD showed me four craftsmen.

 ###### 21
 And I said, "What are these coming to do?"
 He said, "These are the horns that scattered Judah, so that no one raised his head.
-And these have come to terrify them, to cast down the horns of the nations who lifted up their horns against the land of Judah to scatter it." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And these have come to terrify them, to cast down the horns of the nations who lifted up their horns against the land of Judah to scatter it."

 ***